cqbent/mwraadvisory/wp-content/plugins/postmark-approved-wordpress-plugin/readme.txt

 = Will this plugin work with my WordPress site? =

 The Postmark for WordPress plugin overrides any usage of the wp_mail() function.
 Because of this, if any 3rd party code or plugins send mail directly using the PHP mail function, or any other method, we cannot override it.
-Please contact the makers of any offending plugins and let them know that they should use wp_mail() instead of unsupported mailing funcitons.
+Please contact the makers of any offending plugins and let them know that they should use wp_mail() instead of unsupported mailing functions.

 = Does this cost me money? =